Paccha

 Paccha (Hispanicized spelling of the Kichwa word pakcha meaning "waterfall") is a town and parish in Cuenca Canton, Azuay Province, Ecuador.
 The parish covers an area of 25.6 km2 and according to the 2001 Ecuadorian census it had a population total of 5,311.

 Origins

-Founded "Parish Saint Francis of Paccha", on May 12, 1582, is one of the oldest parishes that make the City of Cuenca.
-Conformed by 20 villages (caserios) the parish is located 10 km from the center of the city of Cuenca.
-Some villages are relative close to the center of the city, Little Monay Village being the closest about 4 km away from the center of the city.
+Founded "Parish Saint Francis of Paccha", on May 12, 1582, it is one of the oldest parishes that make the City of Cuenca.
+Conformed by 20 villages (caserios), the parish is located 10 km from the center of the city of Cuenca.
+Some villages are relatively close to the center of the city, Little Monay Village being the closest about 4 km away from the center of the city.